EVA4-RS-Group/Phase2/frontend/content/articles/week8_SRGAN.md

 date: 2020-10-10
 Javascripts: main.js

-The task is to estimate human pose on a image using ONNX runtime.
+The task is to Generate a Highresolution image using ONNX runtime.

   <section>
     <div class="row gtr-uniform">